Skip to main content

 1. How do I apply and when?

-Starting on October 1 of each year, students can access the Free Application for Federal Student Aid (FAFSA) online or in paper format, but the U.S. Department of Education encourages students to use the online version.
+Starting in December 2023 for the 2024-2025 academic year, students can access the Free Application for Federal Student Aid (FAFSA) online or in paper format, but the U.S. Department of Education encourages students to use the online version.
 Apply online and remember to add UNO's school code 002554 to have it sent to us.

 If you want to be considered for federal aid (e.g. grants, loans, and work-study) you must complete the correct FAFSA for the school year you will be enrolled and would like to receive aid in.
 You will need to renew your FAFSA each year to be eligible for aid for the new school year.

-You should complete the FAFSA before April 1st in order to receive priority consideration for all types of aid at UNO.
+You should complete the FAFSA before June 1st in order to receive priority consideration for all types of aid at UNO for the 2024-2025 academic year.
 We encourage you to contact the EducationQuest Foundation if you desire assistance filing your FAFSA.

 Back to top